A Guide To Celebrate Christmas In Paris 2025 From A Local

 - Marché de Noel de Paris Notre Dame

 Those are some of the most famous Christmas Markets in Paris, where you can find beautiful craftsmanship and local French products.
-If you would like to buy some souvenirs from your Christmas in Paris vacation for your friends, family, or yourself, it’s always to treat yourself!

 Take A Day Trip To Disneyland Paris

-Disneyland Paris Park is a must-visit during Christmas if you’re into magical atmospheres.
-With the parades, the beautiful Christmas decorations and the treats, it makes a magical day trip for both kids and adults.
+The parades, the beautiful Christmas decorations, and the treats make for a magical day trip for both kids and adults.

-Disneyland Paris is decorated for Christmas from the 12th of November to the 8th of January, 2023.
+Disneyland Paris is decorated for Christmas from the 12th of November to the 8th of January, 2024.
 You can buy tickets on the official website.

 Ice Skate in Paris